rionmonster/Glyphfriend/README.md

 * **[Glyphfriend.Core.Legacy](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.Core.Legacy)** - This project is a Shared Library for Visual Studio 2015/2017 that contains all of the necessary code for the extension to work.
 Namely the autocompletion providers and the necessary code to handle deserializing the glyphs at run-time.
 * **[Glyphfriend.Packager](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.Packager)** - This project functions as a build-time dependency for the two extension projects and handles generating a binary file containing all of the glyph mappings (via Protobuf), which is consumed and deserialized within the Glyphfriend.Core package.
 * **[Glyphfriend.VS2015](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2015)** - This project stores all of the necessary manifest information for the Visual Studio 2015 extension, and defines all of the metadata that populates the marketplace.
-* **[Glyphfriend.VS2017](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2017)** - This project stores all of the necessary manifest information for the Visual Studio 2015 extension, and defines all of the metadata that populates the marketplace.
+* **[Glyphfriend.VS2017](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2017)** - This project stores all of the necessary manifest information for the Visual Studio 2017 extension, and defines all of the metadata that populates the marketplace.
+* **[Glyphfriend.VS2019](https://github.com/rionmonster/Glyphfriend/tree/develop/src/Glyphfriend.VS2019)** - This project stores all of the necessary manifest information for the Visual Studio 2019 extension, and defines all of the metadata that populates the marketplace.

 ## Find an Issue?